Expert-Choice Routing Enables Adaptive Computation in Diffusion Language Models: Expert-Choice as the Proper Routing Paradigm

 \subsection{Training Efficiency}

 Figure~\ref{fig:loss_wallclock} compares training loss as a function of wall-clock time for EC and two representative TC configurations: dropless TC and capacity-bounded TC (cap=1.25).
-EC reaches loss 3.75 in 10.6h, approximately $2.0\times$ faster than either TC variant (${\sim}$20h).
-Table~\ref{tab:throughput_main} confirms that this advantage stems from higher throughput: EC achieves 52.1 TFLOP/s/GPU, $1.5$--$2.1\times$ higher than all TC variants.
+EC reaches loss 3.75 in 10.6h, approximately $2.0\times$ faster in wall-clock time than either TC variant (${\sim}$20h).
+Table~\ref{tab:throughput} in Appendix~\ref{app:throughput} confirms that this advantage stems from higher throughput: EC achieves 52.1 TFLOP/s/GPU, $1.5$--$2.1\times$ higher than all TC variants.
 Among capacity-bounded TC variants, throughput decreases with the capacity factor ($35.4 \to 27.0 \to 25.9$): a larger capacity raises the per-expert token ceiling, amplifying the straggler effect.
 TC~(dropless) is the slowest at 24.9, because unbounded per-expert load maximizes the straggler penalty.
 We ablate additional TC configurations (auxiliary loss variants, capacity factors) and provide per-step convergence analysis in Appendix~\ref{app:tc_ablations}.
-Note that for capacity-bounded TC, the reported throughput is an upper bound: dropped tokens reduce actual computation below the theoretical $F_{\text{fwd}}$ used in the numerator.
+For capacity-bounded TC, the reported throughput uses the theoretical per-expert FLOPs; dropped tokens reduce the actual computation below this number.
+The gap between EC's measured throughput and TC's reported throughput is therefore a conservative lower bound on EC's true efficiency advantage.